 This form of life insurance protection will provide you coverage for the term duration you purchased.
 For example, you can buy term life insurance to last for 10, 15 or 20 years (even more).
 If you buy a 20 Year term policy the life insurance will expire after 20 years of policy ownership.

 Due to term life insurance not generating cash value and being temporary coverage it’s your least expensive life insurance option.
 It is especially useful if mom does not get approved for a standard life insurance policy.
-In this case getting term life insurance with no medical exam can still be a very affordable option to take care of your families needs.
+In this case, getting term life insurance with no medical exam can still be a very affordable option to take care of your families needs.

 Permanent Life Insurance

 Permanent Life Insurance is a general term used to refer to life insurance policies such as Whole Life Insurance and Universal Life Insurance.
 Both whole and universal life insurance are permanent plans (as long as you continue paying the premiums) that also generate cash value.

 The cash value accrued in the policy is available to borrow from and use as you see fit.
 Due to permanent life insurance generating cash value and of course being, permanent, it’s a much more costly option for the same amount of coverage you can afford with term life insurance.

 No Exam Life Insurance

 Another option for life insurance is to purchase a no medical exam insurance plan.
 As you can guess, from the name, with these plans you’ll be able to buy life insurance coverage without having to undergo the medical exam.
-These are a great option for any applicant that is not in perfect health, or has several pre-existing conditions.
+These are a great option for any applicant that is not in perfect health or has several pre-existing conditions.

 The most notable one is that they are going to be more expensive than a traditional plan that requires a medical exam.
 The purpose of the medical exam is to provide the company with an idea of how much risk you are, but without taking the exam, they are putting themselves at a much great risk which is why the premiums will be higher in turn.

 For most families that simply isn’t enough insurance coverage.
 If you want more than that, you’ll need to buy two no exam plans.
 Not having enough life insurance is one of the worst things that you can do for your family.

-With that said if you are trying to meet a tight budget and get the coverage you need I would recommend a cheap term life insurance policy or if your are a working professional then check out if your trade organization carries discounted policies.
+With that said if you are trying to meet a tight budget and get the coverage you need I would recommend a cheap term life insurance policy or if you are a working professional then check out if your trade organization carries discounted policies.

-For instance federal employees can purchase a FEGLI discounted policy.
+For instance, federal employees can purchase a FEGLI discounted policy or if you’re a CPA, you can get coverage from the AICPA.
 While they may not be the best policy they should definitely be considered.
 No matter what you end up choosing you should take the time to learn about the different types of life insurance.

-Shopping For Life Insurance
+Moms Shopping For Life Insurance

 When shopping for life insurance for yourself, for the mom of your household or even looking for life insurance for your parents, the best thing you can do is to work with an independent agent who is licensed with and able to provide you quotes from multiple carriers.

 The benefit here is that the independent agent will be able to find you the best deal by researching multiple company offers.
-In addition if you have a health condition they are able to shop your situation around to multiple carriers in search for the best deal given your specific situation.
+In addition, if you have a health condition they are able to shop your situation around to multiple carriers in search for the best deal given your specific situation.